 For this recipe, we thought it would be nice to plan ahead and recommend that you set aside a cup of tea to enjoy after you combine all the ingredients of your spray, so while you should boil enough water for 8 oz. or more, this recipe only requires 4 oz. (or half a cup).
 Here, below, are all the ingredients you’ll need:

 One bag of chamomile tea

 But if all of the above seems like more work when all you really wanted was to relax and reach for a quick spritz to cool off, then you’re in luck.
 Viviane Woodard’s Hydra Moist Total Body Mist is moisture in a bottle, quite literally.
-If you suffer from dry skin all over, then this is totally the right choice, and for more than just your mug.
+If you suffer from flaky skin all over, then this is totally the right choice, and for more than just your mug.
 You can use this spray all over your body, including your hair!
+Face mists for days!!